What is plagiarism?

 This type of plagiarism means presenting the ideas borrowed from another source in your paper without any quotation marks.
-It also means rewriting the author’s concepts by using synonyms but preserving the structure and meaning of the original pattern
+It also means rewriting author’s concepts by using synonyms but preserving the structure and meaning of the original pattern.

 Accidental Plagiarism might occur when you do not really understand how to properly paraphrase, quote and cite your research.
 This can occur if you accidentally fail to cite your sources correctly, don’t cite paraphrased information and incorrectly paraphrase the source content.

 In this type of plagiarism, the author copies the outline and layout exactly from another essay or report.

 There are some cases when students submit their previous papers stating they are exclusive.
 Self-plagiarism is generally defined as reusing or recycling your own particular words from previously published texts or class submissions.
 Although it does not cross the line of true theft of other people’s ideas or texts, it can give birth to problems in the scholarly publishing world.
 Another case of self-plagiarizing is submitting the same assignment to professors teaching different courses without their permission